yanbasic/easy-model-deployer/README.md

 python3 get-pip.py
 ```

-### Installing DMAA
+### Installing EMD

-To install the DMAA package, execute the following steps:
+To install the EMD package, execute the following steps:

 1. **(Optional)** Create and activate a virtual environment: